If you’re taking your pet with you when you relocate to Australia, the paperwork involved can seem daunting, to say the least.

-If your pet is a puppy or kitten less than 3 months old, then the process will take longer again.
-That’s because your pet will need to be proven free of rabies for a minimum of 180 days before travel.
+If your pet is a puppy or kitten less than 3 months old, the process will take longer.
+That’s because your pet must be proven free of rabies for a minimum of 180 days before travel.
 One month before the rabies test, they’ll need a rabies shot.
 And no cat or dog can be vaccinated until they’re at least 3 months old.
 So be sure to factor that in.

 Your vet will need to help you through most of the initial paperwork, as well as provide the proof that you need for a successful import application.
 Many vets will have gone through this process before.
-If you want extra peace of mind, it could be worth phoning round the vet surgeries in your area until you find one who has the relevant experience.
+If you want extra peace of mind, it could be worth phoning around the vet surgeries in your area until you find one with relevant experience.

 To travel to Australia, your pet needs to have a microchip that can be read by an ISO-compatible chip reader.
 Talk to your vet about getting a suitable one implanted or checking the one that’s already there.
 They’ll need to scan the microchip and confirm suitability in writing as part of your application process.
 They’ll also need to scan the chip for every stage of the process they’re involved in, so the Australian authorities can check your pet’s complete health records on the chip.

 It is possible for tests to fail.
-A result of less than 0.5 IU/ml is not acceptable to the Australian authorities.
+A result of less than 0.5 IU/ml is unacceptable to the Australian authorities.
 It’s highly unlikely your pet will fail.
 But mistakes do happen.
 If your pet does fail the test, you can re-vaccinate and get them tested again.
-Just remember that will add 6 weeks onto the process.
+Just remember that this will add 6 weeks to the process.

 Once you’ve got the results, ask your vet to fill in, sign and stamp what’s called an RNAT test declaration.
 This has to specify the name of the testing lab, not the surgery that submitted it.